opascual/it-academy/README.md

-# Exercicis IT Academy
+# IT Academy Exercices

-Exercicis de maquetació
+Layout exercices

-## Nivell 1
+## Level 1

-A la carpeta nivell-1 es troba la maquetació del layout funcional per Desktop, Tablet i Mobile.
+Inside nivell-1 folder we can find the requested layout for Desktop, Tablet and Mobile.